aziddy/Open-In-Finder-Google-Drive/README.md

 # Open in Finder - Google Drive
-A simple macOS app that opens Finder and navigates to the folder containing any file you select.
-Perfect for use with Google Drive files where you want to see the file in its folder context.
+A simple macOS app that opens Finder and navigates to the folder containing any file you select. **Perfect for Google Drive integration** - when you want to quickly locate and view Google Drive files in their native folder context within Finder.

 <table width="100%">
   <tr>